mcmonte95/python-api-challenge/README.md

    - Create a map visualization with a point for every city.
 Point size represents humidity.
    - Add hotel names and country information in hover tooltips for each city.

-### Results
-- A DataFrame and an interactive map showing potential vacation destinations and hotels.

-## Conclusion
-This project demonstrates the power of Python and APIs in data gathering, analysis, and visualization, particularly for geographical and meteorological data.
-The insights drawn from this analysis can be utilized for various applications, including travel planning and climate study.